nresare/javapasswordsafe/README.md

 This is a re-implementation of [PasswordSafe](https://pwsafe.org) and share many of the features and the file format of the original original project.

+So far this fork has focused on my immediate needs, an easy-to-install macOS version.
+I would be very happy to accept contributions adapting packaging to work with other targets such as Linux or Windows.

 ## Why a fork?

 The original project was very difficult to work with, which seems to have prevented work fixing